Most Popular Newborn Photography Posing Ideas

 Posed Newborn Photography Ideas

 Hi fellow newborn photographers, new parents, friends and everyone reading this post!
 Eek, it’s been a while since I have blogged, It’s been a busy summer of vacations, entertaining the kids and of course, cuddling my sweet newborn clients!
-So, let’s talk newborn posing!
+So, let’s talk newborn photo poses!
 I’ve been a professional newborn photographer for almost a decade now, and throughout the years, trends have come and gone in posed newborn photography.
 Looking back at when I first started posing and photographing infants, those ginormous flower headbands were all the rage… we’re talking flowers bigger than the baby’s head!
 I’m kinda glad that one went away!
-However, throughout the years, I have personally, and as an pro in the industry, seen some poses remain consistently popular.
+However, throughout the years, I have personally, and as a professional in the industry, seen some poses remain consistently popular.
 Let’s take a look at the most popular newborn photography posing ideas!

 - The ‘Froggy’ Pose